HOME CONTACT US VISITOR INFO PROGRAMS EVENTS |

 Free with admission to the Nature Center.

-Join us at 2 pm for a short program on our amphibians followed by a short hike to local vernal pool to listen to their spring ‘quacking.’
-Frog crafts.
+Join us for a program on the amphibians that inhabit vernal pools followed by a walk to local wetlands to view nocturnal wildlife.

 Monday – Friday